Tooth decay: Cause

 Four things are required for caries to form: a tooth surface (enamel or dentin), caries-causing bacteria, fermentable carbohydrates (such as sucrose), and time.
 This involves adherence of food to the teeth and acid creation by the bacteria that makes up the dental plaque.
 However, these four criteria are not always enough to cause the disease and a sheltered environment promoting development of a cariogenic biofilm is required.
 The caries disease process does not have an inevitable outcome, and different individuals will be susceptible to different degrees depending on the shape of their teeth, oral hygiene habits, and the buffering capacity of their saliva.
 Dental caries can occur on any surface of a tooth that is exposed to the oral cavity, but not the structures that are retained within the bone.

 Tooth decay is caused by biofilm (dental plaque) lying on the teeth and maturing to become cariogenic (causing decay).
-Certain bacteria in the biofilm produce acid in the presence of fermentable carbohydrates such as sucrose, fructose, and glucose.
+Certain bacteria in the biofilm produce acids, primarily lactic acid, in the presence of fermentable carbohydrates such as sucrose, fructose, and glucose.

-Caries occur more often in people from the lower end of the socio-economic scale than people from the upper end of the socio-economic scale, due to lack of education about dental care, and lack of access to professional dental care which may be expensive.
+Caries occur more in people from the lower end of the socioeconomic scale than in people from a higher socioeconomic background.
+This is due to a lack of education about dental care and poor access to professional dental care, which may be expensive.